AlexandreDecan/sismic/docs/format.rst

 ***************

 Except final states and history states, states can contain nested states.
-Such a state is a compound state or a region, we do not make any difference between those two concepts.
+Such a state is a *compound state*.

 .. code:: yaml